 The Arab and International Affairs Program (AIA) studies general trends of world politics from the perspective of their influence on Arab realities.
 More specifically, it examines the impact of policies designed and pursued by major international actors, states and international organizations, on policies in Arab countries.
 The program focuses on the analysis of foreign policies in Arab countries as they are shaped by regional and national developments.
 It seeks to contribute towards informing the making of foreign policy drawing on research-based activities, contacts with the diplomatic community and other exchanges with actors concerned.

-Building on the existing research agenda of the Issam Fares Institute for Public Policy and International Affairs (IFI), the AIA component will involve a number of programs which will carry out research and analysis on a wide range of issues pertaining to contemporary international affairs, participate in national and international debates and academic networks, and focus on disseminating high quality publications, including policy-relevant research.
-It must be emphasized that International Affairs should not be perceived as a program, but rather a comprehensive understanding, encompassing a variety of research programs spanning contemporary regional and global issues and the challenges they present.
+The AIA component will involve a number of programs which will carry out research and analysis on a wide range of issues pertaining to contemporary international affairs, participate in national and international debates and academic networks, and focus on disseminating high quality publications, including policy-relevant research.

 Goals and Aims